A healthy plant possibly means fewer insects

 “I know people around here raise blueberries,” he said, “but apparently they don’t have too many problems with them because I hardly ever hear from anybody about blueberry problems.
 Usually, people are always calling me about insect and disease problems.”

 The lack of communication from growers might be because of the region’s land.
-“We have a really good soil for growing blueberries,” Sutphin said.
-“Blueberries need a well drained, very acid soil, and our native soils generally fit that description—real sandy clay.
+“We have really good soil for growing blueberries,” Sutphin said.
+“Blueberries need a well-drained, very acid soil, and our native soils generally fit that description—real sandy clay.
 The pH generally runs around 5.0 to 5.5.
 That’s good for blueberries.

 “The one thing about blueberries that makes them so well adapted to this area is that they’re native to this part of Virginia,” Sutphin said.
 “I don’t grow blueberries because the woods around my house are full of them.”

 He said fewer pests are around because they don’t seem to attack the native plants as much as ones from other parts of the world.